danielbush/js-boilerplates/boilerplate.babel-react-router.md

 - Updated boilerplate.
 - TOOO: /flow route doesn't actually do any flow; tbh, I think it's orthogonal to what we're doing here, so maybe a better name for this route?
-- Fix use of dotenv and dotenv-safe - probably have to ensure this is the case for other boilerplates.
+- Fixed use of dotenv and dotenv-safe - probably have to ensure this is the case for other boilerplates.

 ## 2017-08-18
 - Cleaned up `src/boilerplate` after merging react-master.